Rory Hearne: Education and career

 He attended Trinity College Dublin where he earned a first class honours degree in Geography in 2000 and subsequently a Ph.D. in 2009.
 While at Trinity he was elected president of Trinity College Dublin Students' Union.
 He also served as the vice-president of the Union of Students in Ireland.
-He works as associate professor in social policy at Maynooth University.
+As of 2024 he worked as associate professor in social policy at Maynooth University.

 He has commentated on social and economic issues in media outlets such as the Tonight with Vincent Browne television programme and in op-eds for the Irish Examiner, The Irish Times and The Guardian newspapers.

 Hearne has publicly criticised the Fine Gael and Fianna Fáil parties who led every government during his career.
 Hearne has been cited as an authority on the housing crisis by The New York Times.
 His book on the housing crisis, Gaffs was released in 2022 and became a bestseller.

 Political campaigns

 Hearne was a founding member of the People Before Profit Alliance in 2005, and ran unsuccessfully as their candidate in the Dublin South-East constituency in 2007.
 He spent three months as a member of the Labour Party before resigning in 2011 in protest at their decision to form a governing coalition with Fine Gael as the Government of the 31st Dáil.
 He ran unsuccessfully for the Seanad as an independent for the National University of Ireland constituency in 2016 (finishing 11th), and again in 2020 (finishing 7th).

 Hearne joined the Social Democrats in 2024, and was their candidate at the 2024 European Parliament election for the Midlands–North-West constituency, where he secured 15,023 (2.2%) first preference votes and was eliminated after the 12th count.
 Hearne received media attention during the campaign for his criticism of Ciaran Mullooly of Independent Ireland (who went on to win a seat) for what Hearne saw as Mullooly's scapegoating of migrants rather than focusing on the causes of the housing crisis.
 At the 2024 general election, Hearne was elected for the Dublin North-West constituency, where retiring party leader party leader Róisín Shortall had held a seat since 1992.